 NDMA is a chemical that the FDA, Environmental Protection Agency (EPA), and World Health Organization (WHO) all classify as a substance capable of causing cancer.

 Valisure’s finding was consistent with studies from Stanford University and elsewhere, which found that NDMA in Zantac was likely due to the “inherent instability” of the ranitidine molecule.

 “There’s no acceptable cancer risk for a drug like this,” said David Light, CEO of Valisure.

-Valisure reported its findings to the FDA in June of 2019, and three months later, the company petitioned the FDA to issue a Zantac recall and suspend all sales:
+Valisure reported its findings to the FDA in June of 2019.
+Three months later, the company filed a citizen’s petition urging the FDA to issue a Zantac recall and suspend all sales:

 “Combined with other data from Valisure and the scientific works of Stanford University and others, the evidence presented shows this instability and the resulting NDMA occurs in the conditions representative of those in the human body and builds a compelling case for ranitidine being a likely human carcinogen.”

 On Jan.
 2, 2020, research laboratory Emery Pharma filed a citizen’s petition of its own noting that ranitidine is a time and temperature-sensitive pharmaceutical product that develops into NDMA when exposed to heat.
 In a press release, Emery Pharma noted: